-11 Dec What tenants pay more for
+11 Dec Things tenants will pay more for

 Although the market supply and demand (how many tenants compared to the number of properties available) is the strongest factor in determining the rental price of your property there are some features and decisions that can make your rental more desirable and attract higher paying tenants.